hpc/charliecloud/README.rst

 Copyright and license
 ---------------------

-Charliecloud is copyright © 2014–2021 Triad National Security, LLC.
+Charliecloud is copyright © 2014–2022 Triad National Security, LLC. and others.

 This software was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National